1jour1vin

 About the wine:

-The nose is fruity, fresh and elegant.
-Notes of candied lemon, kumquat and candied pear are combined with delicate touches of peach in syrup, hints of white flowers and discreet hints of sweet spices, fresh almond and a very discreet hint of honeysuckle.
-The palate is fruity, nicely balanced, elegant, precise and offers a nice suavity, a nice roundness, a nice definition, tension, a nice freshness, delicacy and a fine grain.
-On the palate, this wine expresses notes of candied vine peach, candied pear and, more lightly, lychee, combined with fine hints of exotic fruit/pineapple in syrup, almond, dried fruit and very discreet hints of flowers.
+The nose is fruity and fresh, with a lovely elegance.
+It reveals notes of candied lemon, kumquat, and candied pear, combined with subtle hints of peach in syrup, hints of white flowers, as well as subtle notes of sweet spices, fresh almond, and a very subtle hint of honeysuckle.
+The palate is fruity, beautifully balanced, elegant, and precise, offering lovely smoothness, a nice roundness, good definition, tension, pleasant freshness, delicacy, and a fine texture.
+On the palate, this wine expresses notes of candied vine peach, candied pear, and, more subtly, lychee, combined with delicate hints of exotic fruits and pineapple in syrup, as well as subtle hints of almond, dried fruit, and very subtle floral notes.
 Good length.
-Very fine, greedy persistence.
-A hint of pink lychee, exotic fruit and a discreet hint of nuts on the finish.
-A hint of almond on the finish (2024+).
+A very lovely, rich finish.
+Hints of pink lychee, exotic fruits, and a subtle hint of nuts linger on the finish.
+A hint of almond on the aftertaste.
+(2024+)

 .00